Reviews You Can Rely On

 Style may be subjective, but it's still important to many skiers.
 Feeling good in your jacket can affect how you ski and feel on the hill.
 Then, there's the fact that people begin to recognize you by your pants and jacket, and your outfit essentially becomes your identity when your head and face are otherwise cloaked in a helmet and goggles.
 It's how people find you out on the mountain.
 Selecting a jacket that represents your style and personality is important, just as finding one with properly placed vents and warm enough insulation is essential, too.

 Color-blocked designs with different colored hoods, bodies, and sleeves continue to be the latest style on the slopes, as is found on the Norrona Lofoten and the Arc'teryx Sentinel.
-We like the color offerings for the Burton Jet Set as well.
 We also love contrasting zippers like on the Sentinel and the super-stylish Flylow Billie Coat.

 We dig the look of long hemlines like on the Arc'teryx Sentinel, Norrona Lofoten, and Black Diamond Recon Stretch.
 These jackets, along with the Outdoor Research Carbide, taper at the waist and extend back out, creating a look that flatters natural contours.
 We also think that the more traditional, straighter cut of The North Face Triclimate 3-in-1 looks nice and clean for those who prefer a more understated style.